E-commerce isn't just the playground of big brands, huge retailers, and mega-websites like Amazon and Alibaba.

 These people focus more on improving their career skills than developing entrepreneurial skills.

-If you'd rather work for yourself than for a boss, you need to learn what it takes to be an entrepreneur.
+But if you'd rather work for yourself than for a boss, you need to learn what it takes to be an entrepreneur.

 If you think you're ready to test the waters of being your own boss, e-commerce might be the opportunity you've been looking for.